 Warning: The magic method MchGdbcBasePublicPlugin::__wakeup() must have public visibility in /homepages/45/d612107036/htdocs/clickandbuilds/FirstWorldCup/wp-content/plugins/goodbye-captcha/includes/plugin/MchGdbcBasePublicPlugin.php on line 44 Team – THE FIRST WORLD CUP

-Matthias Aberle studied directing in Paris and video design in Berlin.
-He has worked as an editor for television, radio, and print.
+MATTHIAS ABERLE / Director, Author, Producer / Germany Matthias Aberle studied directing in Paris and filming in Berlin.
+As director he has worked for film, television, radio, and print.
 His written works have been published in newspapers, magazines, and by Diogenes publishing house.
 He has staged theatrical works at spectacular locations including the aquarium at the Berlin Zoo (Waiting for Godot), the Berlin Cathedral (The inaugural speech of the American female Pope), and Rheinsberg Castle (A Midsummer Night’s Dream).
 His work in theater, incorporates music videos and film.
-He has worked with many internationally recognized artists.
-He is the director, author, and producer of numerous films, screenplays, and plays.
+Matthias Aberle is the director, author, and producer of numerous films, screenplays, and plays.

 ANALÍA POLLIO / Director of Photography / Uruguay Analía Pollio was formed at the National School of Fine Arts, Udelar/ Montevideo.
 She completed postgraduate studies in film photography at the Cinema and Audiovisual School of Catalonia (ESCAC) in Barcelona with Tomas Pladevell and learned cinema photography with Rodolfo Denevi (Association of the Cinematographic Industry S.I.C.A) in Buenos Aires.
 She learned the scenic management of light with Ralf Müller at the International Academy of Film and Television EICTV in San Antonio de los Baños, Cuba.